Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Experiments

 \subsection{Baselines}

-We compared VBG (this paper) to other methods that infer both the graph and the mechanisms.
-First some recent gradient based posterior inference methods, DiBS \citep{dibs} and BCD Nets \citep{Cundy2021BCDNS}.
-In addition, we also compared against two MCMC graph finding methods Metropolis-Hastings MCMC and Metropolis-within-Gibbs with adjustments to find the linear Gaussian parameters as introduced in \citep{dibs}, these are referred to as Gibbs and MH in the figures and tables.
-Finally, we compared to GES \citep{ges} and the PC algorithm \citep{Spirtes2000} using DAG bootstrap \citep{Friedman1999DataAW} to obtain a distribution over graphs and parameters.
+We compare VBG to other methods that infer both the graph and the mechanisms.
+First, some recent gradient-based posterior inference methods, DiBS \citep{dibs} and BCD Nets \citep{Cundy2021BCDNS}.
+In addition, we also compare against two MCMC graph finding methods Metropolis-Hastings MCMC and Metropolis-within-Gibbs with adjustments to find the linear Gaussian parameters as introduced in \citep{dibs}, these are referred to as Gibbs and MH in the figures.
+We also compare to GES \citep{ges} and the PC algorithm \citep{Spirtes2000} using DAG bootstrap \citep{Friedman1999DataAW} to obtain a distribution over graphs and parameters.
+Finally, we also compare VBG to other GFlowNet based methods, JSP-GFN \citep{deleu2023joint}, which finds the causal mechanisms, as well as DAG-GFlowNet \citep{Deleu2022BayesianSL}.
+However since DAG-GFlowNet only finds the distribution over graphs and not mechanisms, we report the comparison of results in the appendix \ref{app:dgfn}.

-For each metric, when calculating the expected value over graphs or parameters, $1000$ samples each from the posterior over parameters and graphs are used.
-For DiBS, approximately $1000$ samples of the posterior were used, since the algorithm does not guarantee cyclic graphs, they were filtered out before calculating the metrics.
-For all the methods except BCD-nets, the variance of the likelihood of the model was set to 0.1, this matches the variance that was used to generate the data.
-For BCD-nets the variance that is learned from the model was used to calculate the negative log-likelihood and the comparison to the true posterior.
-A uniform prior was used for all Bayesian methods (Bootstrap GES and PC are not Bayesian methods as there is no prior encoded), except for 20 node experiments with DiBS where an Erdos-Renyi prior was used.
+For each metric, when calculating the expected value over graphs or parameters, $1,000$ samples each from the posterior over parameters and graphs are used.
+Results were calculated across 20 different graphs for the simulated data, and 20 different model seeds for the Sachs dataset.
+All box plots correspond to the median, 25th and 75th percentiles.
+For all the methods except BCD-Nets, the variance of the likelihood of the model for all nodes was set to the variance used to generate the data.
+For BCD-Nets the variance that is learned from the model is used to calculate the negative log-likelihood and the comparison to the true posterior.
+A uniform prior was used for all Bayesian methods, except for experiments with DiBS on graphs larger than 5 nodes, where an Erdos-Renyi prior is used.
 This is because DiBS requires sampling from the prior distribution of graphs for inference, and this is not possible with a uniform prior with more than 5 nodes.
-This could have resulted in a slight advantage for DiBS compared to other methods as the prior matches the true distribution of graphs.